mkdocs/mkdocs/docs/user-guide/configuration.md

 ### theme_dir

 Lets you set a directory to a custom theme.
-This can either be a relative directory, in which case it is resolved relative to the directory containing you configuration file, or it can be an absolute directory path.
+This can either be a relative directory, in which case it is resolved relative to the directory containing your configuration file, or it can be an absolute directory path.

 See [styling your docs](styling-your-docs.md#custom-themes) for an explanation of custom themes.